Neighbourhood Safety

 2011 Street Activity Baseline Study

-This research was commissioned by the City of Saskatoon to establish a baseline study of street level activity in Saskatoon.
+This research was commissioned by the City of Saskatoon to establish a baseline for the study of street level activity in Saskatoon.
 The results of this study can be used to establish future programs needed to address the issues surrounding street activity that are experienced when there is significant growth in a city.
 This report details the results of the study.
 It provides a basis for future policy and program development, many of which likely spread across multiple levels of government.

 The study included an on-line survey of Saskatoon residents (621) which matched the demographics of the city, a focus group and interviews with panhandlers, interviews with business owners/operators, intercept surveys with the public in the areas of concern, interviews with local social service providers, and research on what was happening in other municipalities in Canada and abroad.